 Learning Disability Week highlights the importance of annual NHS health checks

-During Learning Disability Week (18-24 June 2018) GPs in Leicester, Leicestershire and Rutland are encouraging people with a learning disability to make sure they have an annual health check.
+During Learning Disability Week (14th – 20th June 2021) NHS bosses in Leicester, Leicestershire and Rutland (LLR) are encouraging people with a learning disability to make sure they have their annual health check.

-Dr David Shepherd, GP and clinical lead for learning disabilities at Leicester City Clinical Commissioning Group, said: “If you have a learning disability, do take up the offer of a health check.
+Dr Gopi Boora, GP and clinical lead for learning disabilities for the three LLR City Clinical Commissioning Groups, said: “If you have a learning disability, do take up the offer of a health check.
 It’s a free NHS service designed to pick up and sort out any health problems at an early stage.
-Often these will be simple to treat so that you’ll feel better.

 “It’s also a perfect time to ask about anything that’s worrying you and to get to know your GP practice.
 We understand that you might feel nervous about seeing a GP or nurse, especially if you’re not used to it, but there’s really no need to worry, and a health check is something you could find really helpful.
 Don’t miss out!”

 Leicester, Leicestershire and Rutland is one of just nine areas across the country chosen by NHS England to be part of a pilot project looking to increase the number of patients with a learning disability who go for their annual health check.